UK's Johnson warns of Brexit 'meltdown' in secret tape - Journal du Cameroun

 He added, according to further quotes revealed in The Times: “Take the fight to the enemy — absolutely right.
 We need to — and we will.”

-“I have become more and more convinced that there is method in his madness”.
+“I have become more and more convinced that there is method in his madness,” he said.

 The leading Brexiteer talked about divisions within the British government, saying that Brexit “will happen, and I think it will be irreversible, but… the risk is that it will not be the one we want”.